 For Michigan clean energy advocates, Gov. Rick Snyder's recent energy-policy address fell a bit short when it comes to where the state goes from here after voters rejected a constitutional amendment that would have strengthened the state’s renewable energy standard.

-But Cone Drive did not do it alone.
-The company used energy-efficiency rebates offered through the local utility, Traverse City Light and Power, along with a variety of other local incentives.
-In fact, this community’s unusual level of cooperation between government, local businesses, the Chamber of Commerce, nonprofits and homeowners in creating more energy-efficient buildings is becoming a model for the rest of the state.
+In Traverse City, Michigan, an unusual level of cooperation between government, local businesses, the Chamber of Commerce, nonprofits and homeowners in creating more energy-efficient buildings is becoming a model for the rest of the state.